Exploring Silver City, Michigan

 Lodging in Silver City Michigan on the Shores of Lake Superior

-at the Eastern Entrance to the Porcupine Mountains State Park
+at the Eastern Entrance to the Porcupine Mountains Wilderness State Park

 A Cabin UP NORTH, 30978 W. Highway M-64, Silver City, MI 49953.
 Phone: 906-885-5430.
 Four season vacation log home with 1000 feet of private beach on Lake Superior with 3 bedrooms and 2 baths.
 Wood burning fireplace.
 Fully equipped kitchen.
 Satellite TV, Large back deck overlooking the Lake with fire pit and grill.
 3 miles from the Porcupine Mountains Wilderness State Park.
 Sorry, no smoking, no pets.

-Lake of the Clouds Resort offers 5 cozy cabins located in a wooded setting just 6 miles east of the Porcupine Mountains State Park and near Lake Superior.
-All cabins have a complete kitchen, satellite TV, and there is a wood-burning stove in two cabins.
-The "Porkies" offers something for everyone from beautiful scenery and wildlife to a variety of outdoor adventures.
-Lake Superior beach just 5 minutes from the cabins.
-Pets Welcome.
-Open year round and on the snowmobile and ATV trails.
-227 Farragut (by M-107), Silver City, MI 49953.
-Phone: 906-885-5318.
+Lake of the Clouds Resort offers four recently updated cabins located in a wooded setting 1 mile east of the Porcupine Mountains State Park.
+All cabins have a complete kitchen, sat ellite TV, and 2 cabins have a wood-burning stove.
+The “Porkies” offers something for everyone from beautiful scenery and wildlife to a wide variety of outdoor adventures.
+Pet friendly.
+Open year round and on the trails.
+New own ers.
+227 Farragut, Silver City, MI 49953.
+Phone: 906-885-5145

-Mountain View Lodges, 34042 State Highway M-107, Silver City MI.
+Mountain View Lodges, 34042 107th Engineers Memorial Highway, Silver City MI.
 Phone: 906-885-5256.
 11 modern lodges on the shores of Lake Superior, 1 mile from the Porcupine Mountains Wilderness State Park.
 All lodges have wood burning fireplaces, 2 bedrooms, phones with data ports, Cable TV, and fully equipped kitchens including a dishwasher.
 Screened porch with grill and deck.
 Wheelchair accessible lodge.
 Pets accepted in some lodges with additional fee.

 BUSINESSES in or near SILVER CITY, MI

 Konteka Motel, Restaurant, Bar & Grill, and the Black Bear Bowling Lanes, 400 Main Street in the Mineral Circle Plaza, White Pine MI 49971.
 Phone: 906-885-5170.
 Only 6 miles from Silver City and the Porcupine Mountains Wilderness State Park.
 Motel has 16 guest rooms with refrigerator and cable TV.
 Handicap accessible room.
-Sauna & Hot Tub.
 Restaurant open daily serving breakfast, lunch, and dinner.
-The popular Bar and Grill is open from 11 am to midnight serving your favorite beverages, a variety of sandwiches, and appetizers.
+The popular Bar and Grill is open serving your favorite beverages.
 Large 62" cable TV, juke box, and pool table.
 Black Bear Bowling Alley has 8 lanes with league and open bowling.
 Banquet/Meeting Room for group gatherings.
 On snowmobile trail #1 so you can ride right from the door.

 Enjoy the picnic area and boat ramp in the little park at the mouth of the Iron River.